 New Technology to Prevent Fraud

 UNIQUE PHONE: Has this caller been seen before?
-Fraudsters often change phone numbers, but it is much harder to change the audio characteristics that Pindrop uses to create a unique identifier for the call audio characteristics.
+Fraudsters often change phone numbers, but it is much harder to change the audio characteristics that Pindrop uses to create a unique identifier for the calling device.